RobinSchmid7/ml_assignments/task3/Readme.md

 ## Idea

-Split mutation information into single characters,
-Ask sklearn about strings as features
+Split mutation information into single characters, ask sklearn about strings as features
+- OneHotEncoder, does not maintain ordering
+- Add specific int for specific amino acid (4 dimensions, maintain ordering)
+- one more?

+*Check if ordering is important or not!*

+## Key points

+Hyperparameters important for such tasks
+- Optimize for f1 score
+- Optimized batch size
-- OneHotEncoder?
+- etc.